-A natural state of equality reigns between all human beings, in spite of our diverse personal attributes, so that any discrepancy between the political power of one individual, or one group, and another must eventually prove itself to be a pretense and shortly thereafter collapse.
+A natural state of equality reigns between all human beings, in spite of our diverse personal attributes, so that any discrepancy between the political power of one individual, or one group, and another must eventually prove itself to be a pretense and eventually collapse.

-Personal character alone, demonstrated by the actions of individuals, or conversely, by their inaction, elevates one human being above another–and even then only in moments of truth.
+Personal character alone, as demonstrated by the actions of individuals or by their inaction, elevates one human being above another — but even then only in a few moments of truth.

-In centuries past, for example, the crossing of the Atlantic for America proved a different sort of character than that possessed by those who stayed behind.
-Thus the American character is of an even rarer vein.
-We are a people whose forefathers proved time and again they would not live under oppression — they would emigrate where possible, or fight the powers that be for rights denied and for that natural equality perverted by monarchy and by slavery.
+In centuries past, for example, the crossing of the Atlantic to America revealed a different sort of character than that possessed by those who stayed behind.
+Thus the American character is of an even rarer, further removed vein.
+We are a people whose forefathers proved time and again they would not live under oppression — they would emigrate where possible or fight the powers that be for rights denied and for that natural equality perverted by monarchy and by slavery.

 Were we aided in our struggles by other nations?
 Undoubtedly yes.
 But these were not the selfless sacrifices of nations who sought only the natural equality of all.
 These were the very countries whose oppressive governments drove us across the Atlantic in great numbers.

-With the fall of ancient Rome no nation-states stood silently by, as we do today, unwilling to save a people, let alone an empire.
+With the fall of ancient Rome no nation-states stood silently by, as we do today, unwilling to save their people, let alone their empire.
 But what might have been the result had the Roman empire been spared?
-Perhaps we might have seen a centuries-long succession of emperors, as well as popes?
+Perhaps we would still see a now centuries-long succession of emperors as well as popes?

 But what of the Roman people themselves, including the emperor’s legions?
-Were the spoils of war and the games and gladiatorial events in the Colosseum so intoxicating that political unrest from within was effectively quashed, until the Romans were conquered from without?
-Is this coarse strain of character worthy of sacrifices by people of an even rarer character?
+Were the spoils of war and the games and the gladiatorial events of the Colosseum really so intoxicating that political unrest from within was effectively quashed, until the Romans were conquered from without?
+And would such a coarse strain of character be worthy of sacrifices by people of an even rarer character?